Famed supergiant star Betelgeuse will explode some day, and it's acting weird right now

-One of the brightest stars in the sky -- the nearby red supergiant Betelgeuse in the constellation Orion -- has fainted in recent months, meaning it's significantly less bright than usual.
+One of the brightest stars in the sky -- the nearby red supergiant Betelgeuse in the constellation Orion -- has gotten significantly less bright than usual in recent months.
 And that's leading to excited speculation the monster star could soon go supernova.

 Astronomers from Villanova University in Pennsylvania reported earlier this month that Betelgeuse is at a "modern all-time low" magnitude, which is a measure of brightness.